 A mainstay in the entertainment scene since the late 1970's, Smirnoff was a regular guest star on the award winning NBC sitcom, Night Court.
 He has been a popular guest of numerous national TV shows including the Tonight Show.
 You've seen him on HBO and enjoyed his humor on his critically acclaimed Showtime special.
 Yakov has also co-starred in movies with Robin Williams in Moscow on the Hudson, Tom Hanks in The Money Pit, Meryl Steep and Jack Nicholson in Heartburn and Richard Pryor in Brewster's Millions.
-Yakov was invited to perform at the white house for several presidents in honored guests.
-President Ronald Reagan called Yakov a "national treasure".
+Yakov was invited to perform at the White House for several presidents and honored guests.
+President Ronald Reagan called Yakov a, "national treasure."

 In his newest endeavor, "The Happily Ever Laughter Tour", Smirnoff takes his comedy to a new level to showcase laughter's effects on relationships and envisions a world where sadness and tears are replaced with love and laughter.